 George Dyke (SIT Chair Team) presented a summary of the actions agreed at the Workshop.
 The actions table is embedded as an appendix to these minutes.

 CEOS Information Management

-Kim Holloway (NASA/SEO) presented a summary of CEOS information management activities, including on the CEOS website and the document management system.
+Kim Holloway (SEO) presented a summary of CEOS information management activities, including on the CEOS website and the document management system.
 She also summarised the CEOS Social Media Strategy.